 Additional Information / Event Location

-You will find directions to the venue here: Directions
+You can find a route description to the event hotel here: Directions

 - As a speaker you are automatically registered as a "delegate" at REConf 2022.